How Much Do Psychiatrists Make? Psychiatrist Career Path

 Discovering your career options

-Deciding your career can be up to you and the level of commitment you want to put into a future job.
-Overall, from the beginning of school to the end of residency, some psychiatrists spend about 12 to 14 years studying.
-Still, the ability to help those experiencing mental health disorders can be advantageous.
-As you navigate the benefits and drawbacks of becoming a psychiatrist, you might find it helpful to seek the advice of a mental health professional like a career counselor.
+Deciding your career path can be up to you and the level of commitment you want to put into a future job.
+Overall, from the beginning of school to the end of residency, some psychiatrists spend about 12 to 14 years studying before they begin on their career path.
+Still, the psychiatrist's ability to help those experiencing mental health disorders can be advantageous.
+As you navigate the benefits and drawbacks of becoming a psychiatrist, you might find it helpful to seek advice on a career path in psychiatry from a mental health professional like a career counselor.

 If you have a busy schedule and struggle to find time for an in-person meeting with a professional, you can also try online career counseling through a platform like BetterHelp.
 Because you can speak with a therapist from the comfort of your home, you can save yourself the time, money, and effort that often goes into pursuing traditional counseling options.